Columbia’s rolling application process, setting your essay strategy, your single recommendation, and more — it’s all in our Columbia MBA essay guide!

 Columbia’s confusing application options

-Here’s an overview of the Columbia MBA application options (May 2015) – explains rolling admissions and talks about the advantages of Early Decision.
+Here’s an overview from the ‘snarchive of the Columbia MBA application options) – explains the longstanding rolling admissions process at Columbia and talks about the advantages of Early Decision.

-The rest of the posts in this section were written for past admissions cycles.
+The below posts were written for past admissions cycles.
 The information is largely applicable to this season too but there have been slight changes in recent years such as with the RD open date, as noted above.

 Yes it’s an advantage – and it’s also binding.
 Only do this if you’re committed to choosing Columbia if they choose you!